 How Does it Compare?

-Calcium ascorbate (CAAS) is a mineral salt of ascorbic acid, sometimes referred to as Ester C. It’s around 10% calcium by mass.
-It helps promote collagen production, fight the signs of aging, and even complexion.
+Calcium ascorbate (sometimes labelled as Ester-C) is a mineral salt of ascorbic acid containing approximately 10% calcium by mass.
+It promotes collagen production, protects against free radical damage, and supports a more even complexion.

 How Does It Compare?

-Magnesium ascorbyl phosphate (MAP) is a water-soluble form of vitamin C. This stable antioxidant combines ascorbic acid and magnesium salt.
-It helps increase collagen production, fight free radicals, visibly reduce age spots and hyperpigmentation, and helps maintain hydration.
+Magnesium ascorbyl phosphate (MAP) is a water-soluble derivative that combines ascorbic acid and magnesium salt.
+It helps stimulate collagen production, neutralize free radicals, reduce the appearance of age spots and hyperpigmentation, and support skin hydration.
+It is found in products from The Ordinary, Paula’s Choice, and First Aid Beauty, among others.

 How Does It Compare?